 The Use Relative References option resides in the Macros menu (and is located on the Macro Toolbar in Excel 2003).
 This is illustrated in the images below.

 Excel 2003 Use Relative

-When recording macros, Excel always produces a subroutine (rather than a function).
+When recording macros, Excel always produces a Sub procedure (rather than a Function procedure).
 If you have assigned a a keyboard shortcut to the macro, then this shortcut will be the simplest way of running the macro.
 Otherwise, the macro can be run by performing the following steps :